JonasWanke/swipeable_page_route/README.md

 ## [`MorphingAppBar`] & [`MorphingSliverAppBar`]

-As you can see in the demo above, there's a beautiful animation happening to the AppBar.
+As you can see in the demo above, there's a beautiful animation happening to the app bar.
 That's a [`MorphingAppBar`]!

 You can construct [`MorphingAppBar`] (corresponds to `AppBar`) and [`MorphingSliverAppBar`] (corresponds to `SliverAppBar`) just like the originals: